 Grants, levies and local love: How to fund tourism in regional communities

-When it comes to developing tourism in regional communities, the big question is usually:
+When it comes to developing tourism in regional communities, the common (and big!) question is usually:

 “But how will we pay for it?”